Update: We’ve made a video summary of this post since this post was so popular!

 Immortelle is originally from the Mediterranean region and is part of the Asteraceae plant family.
 Several scientific studies confirm why people have used this plant for hundreds of years.

 Today we can concentrate the essence of a whole plant into an oil.
 This is called an essential oil.

-Using the whole Helichrysum plant rather than just one component of it, gives the concentrated oil a broad range of uses and benefits.
-Helichrysum essential oil acts as an antioxidant, an antimicrobial agent, and has anti-inflammatory action on the area where it is used.
+Using the whole Helichrysum plant, rather than just one component of it, gives the concentrated oil a broad range of uses and benefits.
+Helichrysum essential oil acts as an antioxidant, and an antimicrobial agent, and has an anti-inflammatory action on the area where it is used.
 (Sala, 2002)

 What Can Immortelle do for my Skin?

 These properties make Immortelle a great choice for healing broken skin and reducing inflammation (Racine, 2003).
 This means that Rosacea sufferers can use it to fight redness and swollen red bumps on the face.

 Since Immortelle can be used on open wounds, it can safely be applied to red bumps or acne that has broken open.
 (Haas, 2004) The breakouts associated with Rosacea (called papules and pustules) often leave inflamed tissues and scarring long after they have retreated.

 Immortelle can also be used at this later stage of skin healing to reduce remaining inflammation and scarring.
 (Schnaubelt, 1999) Since Immortelle helps with healing during both the breakout phase and the scarring phase, this makes it a natural choice for people suffering from acne and Rosacea.

 The persistent redness of the cheeks and nose is one of the most common symptoms of Rosacea.
 Although the exact cause of Rosacea is unknown, it is associated with chronic inflammation.
 Persistent redness of the cheeks is a sign of this inflammation.